cheqd/cheqd-node/docs/vdrtools-cli/vdrtools-cli-identity-tutorial.md

 Pool "cheqd-pool-testnet" has been opened
 ```

-#### 5\.
-Generate a DID:
+### 5\.
+Generate a DID

 Now the connection has been made, we're ready to create a DID.
 In this case we'll generate a DID first locally.
 This is because the current functionality of VDR tools only allows for the creation of a unique identifier as opposed to a DID.

-To do this we'll use need to use a 3 step process using 2 different commands
+To do this we'll use need to use a 3 step process using 2 different commands.

-1. First use `did new`
+1. First use `did new`.
-2. Then copy the newly generated DID
+2. Then copy the newly generated DID.
-3. Finally, paste your new DID into the allocated space in the templated command `did new did=did:cheqd:testnet:<copied-DID>`
+3. Finally, paste your new DID into the allocated space in the templated command `did new did=did:cheqd:testnet:<copied-DID>`.

 Example: